chrislattman/blogging-project/docs/terminal-commands/README.md

 - Do this if you want to send an encrypted message/file to someone, who can verify that you signed it
 - As a sender, you need to import the recipient's public key; see [Key management](#key-management)
 - As a recipient, you need to import the sender's public key to verify their signature
-- Option 1: encrypt and sign a text file
+- Option 1: sign and encrypt a text file
     - `gpg -esa -r <email-address> <text-file>`
         - The email address is the recipient's email address associated with their public key
-        - This stores the encrypted and signed message in a file of the form `<text-file>.asc`, whose contents will begin with
+        - This stores both the contents of the text file and your signature in an encrypted file of the form `<text-file>.asc`, whose contents will begin with
             ```
             -----BEGIN PGP MESSAGE-----
             ```